 Each SPORT has a receive register and a transmit register.
 These registers are not memory mapped, but are identified by assembler mnemonics.
 The transmit registers are named TX0 and TX1, for SPORT0 and SPORT1 respectively.
 Receive registers are named RX0 and RX1 for SPORT0 and SPORT1 respectively.
-These registers can be accessed at any time during program execution using one of the following: a Data Memory access with immediate address, load of a non-data register with immediate data, or register-to-register move (instruction types 3, 7, and 17, respectively).
+These registers can be accessed at any time during program execution using a data memory access with immediate address, load of a non-data register with immediate data or register-to-register move (instruction types 3, 7 and 17).
 For example, the following instruction would ready SPORT1 to transmit a serial value, assuming SPORT1 is configured and enabled:

-TX1 = AX0; / the contents of AX0 are transmitted on SPORT1 /
+TX1 = AX0; the co ntents of of AX0 are transmitted} { on SPO RT1}